Euphorbia heptagona

-Euphorbia enopla, sometimes referred to as the milk barrel or pincushion euphorbia, is a subtropical succulent species of flowering plant in the genus Euphorbia native to South Africa.
+Euphorbia heptagona, sometimes referred to as the milk barrel or pincushion euphorbia, is a subtropical succulent species of flowering plant in the genus Euphorbia native to South Africa.
 The species is also grown as a houseplant.

 Description

-Euphorbia enopla forms dense clusters of small succulent branches.
+Euphorbia heptagona forms dense clusters of small succulent branches.
 Each branch typically has four ridges, each with a line of long spines.
 Young spines are often red or yellow, darkening to black as they mature.
-Like all Euphorbia species, Euphorbia enopla exudes toxic white latex when damaged.
+Like all Euphorbia species, Euphorbia heptagona exudes toxic white latex when damaged.

-Euphorbia enopla closely resembles many cacti, but this resemblance is due to convergent evolution.
+Euphorbia heptagona closely resembles many cacti, but this resemblance is due to convergent evolution.
 Euphorbias are not closely related to cacti.

 Tests on the plant have identified the presence of flavonoids, alkaloids, tannins, glycosides, anthraquinones, triterpenoids, and phytosterols.

+Taxonomy

+The species was named Euphorbia heptagona in 1753 by Carl Linnaeus.
+It is classified in the genus Euphorbia as part of the Euphorbiaceae family.
+It has twelve heterotypic synonyms several varieties, but no accepted varieties.